What you should know as stay-at-home order expires tonight, Philly area moving to yellow

 A month later, the entire state of Pennsylvania was classified in the red phase of Wolf's reopening plan which involved strict social distancing, non-life sustaining business and schools remaining closed, and only carry-out or delivery options for restaurants.

-Now, ten weeks after the stay-at-home order was issued for the entire Delaware Valley things are expected to change.
+Now, ten weeks after the stay-at-home order was issued for the entire Southeastern Pennsylvania region, things are expected to change.

 On Thursday, June 4, at 11:59 p.m., the stay-at-home order will be lifted.